 Detects a steep sound rise in the surveillance scene.
-Set Sensitivity and Sound Intensity Threshold for the steep sound rise.
+You can set the detection sensitivity and threshold for steep sound rise by configuring its Sensitivity and Sound Intensity Threshold

-The smaller the value is, the more severer the change would trigger the detection.
+The smaller the value, the more severe the change must be to trigger the detection.
 Range [1-100].